Package 'chromatographR'

 Description

-Attaches sample metadata to 'peak_table' object.
+Attaches sample metadata to a peak_table object.
 Metadata should be provided as a data.frame object.
 One of the columns in the supplied metadata must match exactly the row names of the peak table.

 Usage